Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Are sea snakes in Okinawa aggressive?

 No. Okinawa sea snakes are venomous, but they are generally not aggressive toward snorkelers or swimmers.
-The risk is much higher if someone tries to touch, grab, chase, step on, or handle one.
+The risk is much higher if someone tries to touch, grab, chase, or handle one.
 If you see a sea snake, stay calm and give it space.

 What should I do if a sea snake swims near me?